StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 You can share the subview, including any modifications you have made to it, with other StackState users as a link.

-To exit a subview, click the view name in the top bar of the StackState UI.
+To exit a subview and return to the previous view or explore mode, click the view name in the top bar of the StackState UI.

 ![Breadcrumbs with view name](/.gitbook/assets/v50_problem_subview_breadcrumb.png)